AngleProtocol/bridge-framework/README.md

 ## ⚙️ Deploying

+Deployment examples used in this repo are based around the [`ANGLE`](https://etherscan.io/address/0x31429d1856aD1377A8A0079410B297e1a9e214c2) token and `LayerZero` as a bridge solution.
+The system introduced here is modular so you can obviously adapt to a new token or to different bridge solutions.

 ### Deployment flow

 To build a cross-chain infrastructure for your token, you need to deploy various contracts: